-I say all the time that we ain’t building rockets here.
+I say all the time that we aren’t building rockets here.
 But we are building a ship of sorts, and a leaky vessel means the cargo may not make it to its destination.
 Serving process in France is subject to the strictures of the Hague Service Convention, regardless of which U.S. or Canadian venue is hearing the matter.

 Some background is in order, if you’re so inclined, before we cut to the chase.